 The Acreage Neighborhood Plan was completed in 1995, and received by the BCC in 1996, was a statement of local desires and intended outcomes.
-The Acreage Neighborhood Plan included the following concepts: the promotion of rural character, continuing agricultural uses, preserving the area's way of life while also providing for identified community needs, and addressing land use conflicts that accommodated orderly growth and protect natural resources.
+The Acreage Neighborhood Plan included the following concepts: the promotion of rural character, continuing agricultural uses, preserving the area's way of life while also providing for identified community needs, including commercial uses and increased connectivity, and addressing land use conflicts that accommodated orderly growth, and protecting natural resources.